 You can keep using your current license, whether it has expired or not.
 However, if your license has expired it will no longer provide any access to our collaboration features, and you will no longer get Mac app updates.

-We still offer Mac-only licenses as new purchases to people who, for legal or security reasons, cannot use cloud-based products.
+We can still offer Mac-only licenses as new purchases to people who, for legal or security reasons, cannot use cloud-based products.
 However, they only offer access to the Mac app, and don’t get all the other benefits of a subscription.
+Get in touch with us if you’re a company with special requirements and would like a to use Sketch with only local storage.